 Conservation and the environment are very important to us at Back of Beyond.
-The area of our park around the lakes is a designated Site of Special Scientific Interest (SSSI) because there are several unusual and very rare species of animal life that we are lucky enough to share the park with.
 In recognition of our focus on protecting the natural habitat, we have a David Bellamy Gold Conservation award.

 We try to do as much as we can to protect our precious and enviable environment.
 On receiving our David Bellamy Gold award, we were highly praised for our management of the wildlife, woodlands and lakes, as well as for our use of bird and bat boxes and bird feeding stations.
 You may notice these small animal rest stops as you walk around the park.

 Here are some of the other ways in which we’re protecting our environment: